Kowsik15/MMC-APRIL22-Team19-Car-Safety-System/Integrated Project/Collision Avoidance System/1_Requirements/README.md

 #### Types of photoresistor
 Light dependent resistors, LDRs or photoresistors fall into one of two types or categories:

+#### a)Intrinsic photoresistors:
-Intrinsic photoresistors:   Intrinsic photoresistors use un-doped semiconductor materials including silicon or germanium.
+Intrinsic photoresistors use un-doped semiconductor materials including silicon or germanium.
 Photons fall on the LDR excite electrons moving them from the valence band to the conduction band.
 As a result, these electrons are free to conduct electricity.
 The more light that falls on the device, the more electrons are liberated and the greater the level of conductivity, and this results in a lower level of resistance.
+#### b)Extrinsic photoresistors:
-Extrinsic photoresistors:   Extrinsic photoresistors are manufactured from semiconductor of materials doped with impurities.
+Extrinsic photoresistors are manufactured from semiconductor of materials doped with impurities.
 These impurities or dopants create a new energy band above the existing valence band.
 As a result, electrons need less energy to transfer to the conduction band because of the smaller energy gap.
 Regardless of the type of light dependent resistor or photoresistor, both types exhibit an increase in conductivity or fall in resistance with increasing levels of incident light.

-LDR frequency dependence
+#### LDR frequency dependence
 The sensitivity of photoresistors is shown to vary with the wavelength of the light that is impacting the sensitive area of the device.
 The effect is very marked and it is found that if the wavelength is outside a given range then there is no noticeable effect.

 Devices made from different materials respond differently to light of different wavelengths, and this means that the different electronics components can be used for different applications.

 It is also found that extrinsic photoresists tend to be more sensitive to longer wavelength light and can be used for infrared.
 However when working with infrared, care must be taken to avoid heat build-up caused but he elating effect of the radiation.

-Photoresistor / light dependent resistor latency
+#### Photoresistor / light dependent resistor latency
 One important aspect associated with photoresistors or light dependent resistors is that of the latency, or the time taken for the electronic component to respond to any changes.
 This aspect can be particularly important for a circuit design.

 It takes a noticeable amount of time from any changes in light level before the LDR / photoresistor attains its final value for the new level of light and for this reason the LDR / photo resistor is not a good choice where there are reasonably rapid changing values of light.
 However when the light changes take place over a period of time they are more than adequate.